 - Associate SVs with functional gene regulatory elements using data-driven quantitative genetics-based methods.

-- Utilize chromatin-conformation techniques and genome-editing technologies such CRISPR-Cas9 to reintroduce genomic alterations and track the consequences on chromatin higher-order, to gain important mechanistic insight into the consequences
+- Integrate chromatin-conformation techniques and genome-editing technologies such as CRISPR-Cas9 to track the consequences of genomic alterations on 3D chromatin

 Group Leader J. Weischenfeldt